mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 27 July 2025

-- The average temperature today is 14.98˚C,
+- The average temperature today is 15.75˚C,
-- With highs of 16.64˚C and lows of 14.73˚C,
+- With highs of 17.94˚C and lows of 14.84˚C,
-- It may feel like 14.57˚C with light rain
+- It may feel like 15.37˚C with broken clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 78%
+- The pressure is 1018hPa and humidity is 76%
 - The sun will rise at 04:23 and set at 20:06

 <!-- weather_marker ends -->